MMMZZZZ/Syntherrupter/Documentation/Wiki/Custom MIDI Commands.md

 Currently these commands are only implemented in beta firmware versions.
 Since the version number is a single integer from 1-127 I can't name this version `0.1` or `1.0-beta.1`.
 Hence this note.
 This protocol shall be considered as draft and can change at any time until a stable firmware is released.
 At that point this note will disappear.

-Also, keep in mind that there is a ton of parameters that has to be documented here, checked and implemented in the firmware and implemented in [Syfoh](https://github.com/MMMZZZZ/Syfoh#readme).
+Also, keep in mind that there is a ton of parameters that has to be documented here, checked and implemented in the firmware and in [Syfoh](https://github.com/MMMZZZZ/Syfoh#readme).
 That's a looot of sources for errors and oversights...
 Let me know if you find any oopsies!

 #### Conventions